Table of Contents

 Histological investigation in Hodgkin’s disease

-The confirmation of diagnosis is carried out by the histological lymph nodes investigation.
-It is always important to extirpate an entire lymph node, since a lymph node puncture does not provide enough material.
+The confirmation of diagnosis is carried out by histological evaluation of a sample of the involved lymph nodes.
+It is always important to remove an entire lymph node, since a lymph node biopsy does not provide enough material.

-The histologic evidence of mononuclear Hodgkin and polynuclear Sternberg Reed cells is groundbreaking.
-The Sternberg Reed cells (also Hodgkin Reed-Sternberg cells) are giant cells with a diameter greater than 20 μm and prominent eosinophilic nucleoli and vesicular chromatin structure.
-They express in their classical form CD25 (IL-2 receptor), CD30 and CD20.
-However, they account for only about 1 % of lymphoma.
+The histologic evidence of mononuclear Hodgkin and polynuclear Reed-Sternberg cells is diagnostic.
+Reed-Sternberg cells (also Hodgkin Reed-Sternberg cells) are giant cells with a diameter greater than 20 μm and prominent eosinophilic nucleoli and vesicular chromatin structure.
+The Reed-Sternberg cells consistently express the CD30 (Ki-1) and CD15 (Leu-M1) antigens.
+CD30 is a marker of lymphocyte activation that is expressed by reactive and malignant lymphoid cells and was originally identified as a cell surface antigen on Reed-Sternberg cells.
+CD15 is a marker of late granulocytes, monocytes, and activated T-cells that is not normally expressed by cells of B lineage.
 They are surrounded by a reactive inflammatory infiltrate of lymphocytes, monocytes, eosinophilic granulocytes and fibroblasts.
+However, they account for only about 1 % of lymphomas.

 Staging in Hodgkin’s disease

 The computed tomographic investigation of the neck, thorax, abdomen and pelvis is done for staging.
-Nowadays, the PET-CT is also used often.
+Nowadays, a PET-CT is also used, as the CT provides anatomical details while the superimposed PET scan enhances the diseased area.

 A bone marrow puncture to rule out bone infiltration is also obligatory.

-The classification into a clinical stage is based on the Ann Arbor staging, in which the number and the localization of the affected lymph nodes stations, the presence of extranodal foci, the diffuse involvement of extra-lymphatic organs and the presence of B-symptoms are undertaken.
+The clinical staging is based on the Ann Arbor classification, in which the number and the location of the affected lymph node stations, the presence of extranodal foci, the diffuse involvement of extra-lymphatic organs and the presence of B-symptoms are taken into consideration.

 |Stage I||Infestation of a single lymph node region of a single localized extranodal foci|